 Preventative dental care takes much less time, effort, money and discomfort than corrective procedures.
-Routine exams and cleanings are your part of your front line of defense against dental troubles.
+Routine exams and cleanings are part of your front line of defense against dental troubles.
 Along with daily brushing and flossing, regular dental exams and teeth cleanings prevent small issues from becoming big trouble.

 A routine dental exam usually involves x-rays or other scans to make sure everything in your teeth and gums that is hidden beneath the surface is healthy.
 X-rays are usually done once a year, with other scanning done as needed.
 Your dental professional at Dental Wellness of Suffern also performs a detailed visual inspection of your teeth and gums.